xyproto/javafmt/README.md

 # javafmt

-For both Java and Kotlin, organize imports and then format the code with either `google-java-format` or `ktlint`.
+For both Java and Kotlin, **organize imports** and then format the code with `google-java-format` or `ktlint`, depending on the file extension.

 NOTE: This utility is a bit experimental and has only been tested on Java code so far.